iCharlesHu/swift-experimental-subprocess/README.md

     - Windows: renamed `ProcessIdentifier.processID` to `ProcessIdentifier.value`.
     - Updated `TeardownStep` to use `Duration` instead of raw nanoseconds.
     - Switched all generic parameters to full words instead of a letter.
+    - Introduced String support:
+        - Added `some StringProtocol` input overloads for `run()`.
+        - Changed `CollectedResult.standard{Output|Error}` to `OutputWrapper`, which offers convenient views to the outputs as Data and String with UTF8 encoding

 ## Introduction